 Asana is also another popular tool used amongst distributed teams to help them manage projects, assign work to others and communicate about tasks and deadlines within the tool itself.

 Many teams spend countless hours putting together reports for managers and stakeholders.
 Google Data Studio gives organisations everything they need to turn data from Google Analytics and other sources into easy-to-understand reports.
 Data Studio has a simple layout and design interface so employees can build personalized reports efficiently.
 On top of that, team members are able to edit and collaborate reports in real-time.

 Data Studio can gather data from the desired sources automatically on a weekly, monthly, or quarterly basis as requested.
 Scheduled email delivery also allows remote employees to send automated emails with a simple PDF download of the report and a link to the report on the platform.
 One of the best remote work solution for making reports.

 To take your internal communication to the next level, think Happeo.

 Companies need intranets in order to work remotely successfully.
-Our all-in-one digital workplace platform enables you to do exactly that.
-Happeo is a Google-partnered social intranet platform that simplifies processes, saving companies valuable time and resources that may otherwise be wasted on having multiple software products, enabling you to focus on business growth instead.
+Our remote work platform enables you to do exactly that.
+Happeo is a Google-partnered social intranet platform that simplifies processes, saving companies valuable time and resources that may otherwise be wasted on having multiple products, enabling you to focus on business growth instead.
 With its features and user interface it is a highly valued remote work solution.